aplteam/Meddy/Docs/ReadMe.md

 Bugs
 ----

 Send a bug report to <mailto:kai@aplteam.com>.
 Describe what you did, what you expected to happen and what actually happened.
-Don't assume that anything of this is obvious (it might well be to you but not necessarily for somebody else).
+Don't assume that anything of this is obvious (it might well be for you but not necessarily for somebody else).

 * Attach the files created as a result of the crash; crash files are written to: